Car Shipping in Florida: 2026 Costs & Routes

 We’re a scrappy team that looks forward to earning your business.

-For more detailed guidance, see our Vehicle Shipping Tips page.
+For a full checklist, see our Vehicle Shipping Tips page.

 We accept all forms of payment.
 We can arrange credit cards or arrange for you to pay the carrier directly through cash/certified check.
 We even accept payment via Cash/Zelle/Venmo.